dart-archive/www.dartlang.org/src/site/_includes/language-tour/classes/index.markdown

 #### Methods

-Classes have methods, which are functions that provide behavior and modify the state of an object.
+Classes have methods, which are functions that provide behavior for an object.
+Methods may read or change the state of an object.

 {% pc dart 0 %}
 class Point {